 New York Penal Law §155.15 establishes two statutory defenses that could nullify these charges under specific circumstances.
 First, a person cannot be convicted for larceny through “trespassory taking or embezzlement” if they genuinely believed they had a lawful claim to the property in question.
 Second, a person cannot be convicted of larceny through extortion if they reasonably believed they were providing truthful information to the person they allegedly extorted, and the defendant’s good-faith intent was to encourage their alleged victim to right some wrong or take some other reasonable action.
 An attorney in New York City could determine how to build a defense for a particular larceny case.

 Call a New York City Larceny Attorney Today

-Larceny charges range from an A misdemeanor to a B felony – or the possibility of no time in jail to decades.
+Larceny charges range from a Class A misdemeanor to a Class B felony – or the possibility of no time in jail to decades.
 Understanding the type of property involved and the value of the property can be confusing.
-It is important to hire an attorney familiar with the statutory requirements of each of the larceny charges in order to provide the best defense.
-If you have been charged with Petit or Grand Larceny, call the Law Offices of Jeffrey Lichtman today.
+It is important to hire a New York City larceny lawyer familiar with the statutory requirements of each of these charges in order to provide the best defense.
+If you have been charged with Petit or Grand Larceny, call today.